 Code signing

-Required — Windows & macOS
+Required — Windows and macOS

-Not needed
+Not applicable

 What we build